The Living room - with Shafiq Omar

-Our The Living Room project offers you the opportunity to enter into a conversation with someone who was forced to flee their home country: every Wednesday between 11 am and 4 pm.
+Our The Living Room project offers you the opportunity to enter into a conversation with someone who was forced to flee their home country: every Tuesday, Wednesday, Friday and Sunday between 11 am and 5 pm.
 By sharing stories, you can really make a connection.
 This project was developed in 2018 by artists Sandi Hilal and Alessandro Petti and is coordinated by Shafiq Omar, who was forced to flee Afghanistan several years ago.

 We asked Shafiq about his favourite memories from the project.
 “I think the Living Room may be one of the most important art projects that we have here in the Van Abbemuseum, what other work of art can bring about such great and positive changes in our visitors?
 There is even someone who found his true love in our Living Room, they have created a life together! ”